 Let $E$ and $F$ be complex Banach spaces and let $U$ be an open subset of $E$.
 Let $\H(U,F)$ be the space of all holomorphic mappings from $U$ into $F$.
 A weight $v$ on $U$ is a (strictly) positive continuous function.
 The space of weighted holomorphic mappings, denoted by $\Hv(U,F)$, is the Banach space of all mappings $f\in\H(U,F)$ such that

 under the weighted supremum norm $\|\cdot\|_v$.
 In particular, $\Hv(U):=\Hv(U,\C)$.

 Weighted Banach spaces $\Hv(U,F)$ appear in the study of growth conditions of analytic functions and have been addressed in many papers on Complex Analysis, Spectral Theory, Fourier Analysis, Partial Differential Equations and Convolution Equations.
-We refer to the survey by Bonet \cite{Bon-22} and the references therein for complete information about such spaces.
-A wide range of weights $v$ on $U=\mathbb{D},\mathbb{C}$ that give rise to concrete and outstanding $\Hv(U)$-spaces can be consulted in \cite{Bon-22}.
+We refer to the survey by Bonet \cite{Bon-22} and the references therein for a complete information on weighted analytic functions defined on domains of finite dimension.
+The study of weighted spaces of holomorphic functions on infinite-dimensional domains was addressed in \cite{GarMaeRue-00,GarMaeSev-04,GupBaw-16,Jord-13}.
+A wide range of weights $v$ on $U=\mathbb{D},\mathbb{C}$ that give rise to concrete and outstanding $\Hv(U)$-spaces can be found in \cite{Bon-22}.
 Moreover, certain conditions on some of these weights are equivalent to the fact that $\Hv(U)$ contains the polynomials.
 At this point, it is also important to note that there exist various definitions of $p$-summability in the polynomial setting (see \cite{Pel-03,PelRuSan-16}), and some of those constructions are closely related to ours.

 We will develop in this paper a theory of $p$-summability for weighted holomorphic mappings.
 Thus, we introduce the notion of $p$-summing weighted holomorphic mappings and show that it is appropriate to establish variants for the weighted holomorphic setting of some known results of the theory of $p$-summing operators.